 The Montana Department of Transportation (MDT) is the lead MCSAP agency for Montana and the MCS (Motor Carrier Services) Division manages the program.
-MDT/MCS enforcement officers within the Enforcement Bureau conduct weigh station/POE driver and vehicle inspections at 16 continuously operated and 14 intermittently operated weigh station/POE.
+MDT/MCS enforcement officers within the Enforcement Bureau conduct weigh station/POE driver and vehicle inspections at 16 continuously operated and 14 intermittently operated weigh stations.
+In the fall of 2020 Montana will completed construction of 1 more intermittently operated weigh station/POE.
 MCS Patrol officers conduct driver and vehicle inspections at various other roadside locations across Montana.
 As a normal part of MCS enforcement procedures, officers routinely check drivers for alcohol usage, appropriate driving credentials, driver and vehicle compliance status, as well as carrier financial responsibility, operating authority and federal out-of-service status.